stevleibelt/General_Howtos/operation_system/unix/awk.md

 # change default separator

-    #use ";" as separator instead of defaul " "
+    #use ";" as separator instead of default " "
     awk 'BEGIN { FS = ";" } ; { print $1 }'

 # links